faranalytics/streams-logger/README.md

 ## Tuning

 ### High Water Mark
-*Streams* Transforms operate on Node.js streams; hence, tuning may be required for some applications.  **For ordinary logging tasks, the default high water mark is fine.**  However, for extremely high throughput applications the high water mark should be adjusted accordingly - keeping in mind memory constraints.
-You can set a default high water mark using `Config.setDefaultHighWaterMark(objectMode, value)`.
+*Streams* Transforms operate on Node.js streams; hence, tuning may be required for some applications.  **For ordinary logging tasks, the default `highWaterMark` is fine.**  However, for extremely high throughput applications the `highWaterMark` should be adjusted accordingly - keeping in mind memory constraints.
+You can set a default `highWaterMark` using `Config.setDefaultHighWaterMark(objectMode, value)`.
 Alternatively, you can pass an optional stream configuration argument to each of the `Transforms` in the *Streams* library.

 In this example, the `highWaterMark` of Streams Transforms operating in ObjectMode are set to `1e3` objects.